NYC-Based Social Worker

 advocacy

-The root of Kelsey’s clinical, research, and consulting work comes from her longtime commitment to advocacy and empowerment.
-With personal experience of the impacts of advocacy, Kelsey has long understood the need for a practice that is geared towards achieving equity and safety for all members of society.
-In addition to Kelsey’s past advocacy experience, Kelsey served as the Co-Chair of the SOGIE Collective (Sexual Orientation, Gender Identity, and Expression) within the New York City Chapter of the National Association of Social Workers from April 2017 to June 2020, and remains on the Steering Committee.
+The root of Kelsey’s clinical, research, and consulting work comes from her involvement in activism and advocacy.
+With personal experience of the impacts of each, Kelsey prioritizes critically considers how relational dynamics are informed by power differentials.
+In addition to ongoing involvement in activism to make gender-affirming surgery more accessible, Kelsey served as the Co-Chair of the SOGIE Collective (Sexual Orientation, Gender Identity, and Expression) within the New York City Chapter of the National Association of Social Workers from April 2017 to June 2020.

 Teaching & Pedagogy